cuevoide/phonebook_python/README.md

 # phonebook_python
-Simpe phonebook made on python with DB on MYSQL.
+Simpe phonebook made in Tkinter with a DB in MYSQL.